Understand the issues our products prevent to prevent problems and extend the life of your equipment.

 One of our top products for both homeowners and landscapers is SABER® Professional Synthetic 2-Stroke Oil (ATP).
 It fights power-robbing carbon to help two-stroke equipment start easier, run better and last longer.
 Mixing at 100:1 also cuts oil costs by 50% or more.

 The following are 4 Technical Studies that were done on the SABER® Professional Synthetic 2-Stroke Oil (ATP)

 - ECHO String Trimmer Technical Study (G3455)

 - Lucas Semi-Synthetic 2-Cycle Oil In ECHO String Trimmers (G3466)

 - ECHO 100:1 String Trimmer Technical Study (G3470)

 - Redmax 100:1 Trimmer Technical Study (G3522)

 Most landscapers change the oil in their mowers every 100 hours.
 Kohler recently introduced the Kohler Pro 300 Hour Oil Change Kits.
 That’s a significant reduction in down time and labor costs doing oil changes.
 Instead of changing oil in his mowers every two weeks, a busy landscaper can now go five or six weeks between changes.
+A homeowner can go the full season and not really worry oil changes.
+(However, always remember to check your oil level prior to use.)
 That’s what a quality synthetic oil and filter can do.
 Guess who makes Kohler’s oil for these kits.
-(The AMSOIL name is on the Kohler box.)
+(The AMSOIL name is on the Kohler box and bottle.)